quantumofme/pavia-qiskit-tutorials/README.md

 there is no need to `source` (i.e. the above command is just `activate`).
 You sould also find a dedicated Anaconda prompt within your installation which is already activated.

-After activating Anaconda (optionally, your virtual environment), you can install qiskit v0.7.0 by typing
+After activating Anaconda (optionally, your virtual environment), you can install qiskit by typing
 ```
-pip install qiskit==0.7.0
+pip install qiskit
 ```
 If you do not specify a version, the most recent release will be installed.